epic4809/epic4809.github.io/projects/bashin.md

 ## {{page.title}}

-I used to host a podcast with my mate, [Matt](https://doamatto.xyz), where we find tech to bash that people use everyday.
+I used to host a podcast with my mate, [Matt](https://maatt.fr), where we find tech to bash that people use everyday.
 Every week (or so), you could end up either learning a thing or two about tech or laughing at deliriously-fuelled comedy.

+None of the links below work anymore™, but I left them for posterity sake.

 **[Listen on Pocket Casts](https://pca.st/Hj12)**